 - Avoid all protests, demonstrations and large public gatherings

-- Keep an eye on the local news and other sources for information on planned and possible protests, demonstrations or other unrest.
+- Monitor local news and other sources for information on planned and possible protests, demonstrations or other unrest.

 Unexploded landmines are a risk to travellers near Mauritania's border with the Western Sahara region.
 Mines can shift in sandstorms.
 If, despite our advice, you travel to this area, always keep to well-travelled roads.

-- Always carry adequate reserve supplies of food, water and fuel
+- Always carry adequate supplies of food, water and fuel.

 - Check the credentials and references of desert guides.